rajagopalmotivate1/AILab/README.md

 # AI for GOOD

-Deep Learning workshop at Karunya
+# Deep Learning workshop at Karunya on 6,7 March 2019

 Find a good idea.
 Explore how to use AI to address a Social problem.
 To Find a problem go to this url http://www.un.org/millenniumgoals/education.shtml (click any one of the 8 icons such as poverty, etc) or this URL https://www.un.org/sustainabledevelopment/energy/ (click any of the 17 icons)